 Inheritance tax – spouses and civil partners domiciled overseas

-All individuals, whether domiciled in the UK or overseas, benefit from the inheritance tax nil rate band of £325,000.
-Transfers of assets between spouses or civil partners are generally exempt from inheritance tax.
-However if the recipient spouse is not domiciled in the UK the lifetime cap on tax free transfers to that spouse is only £55,000.
+All individuals, whether domiciled in the UK or overseas, benefit from the inheritance tax nil-rate band of £325,000.
+In general, the transfer of properties between spouses or civil partners is excluded from the inheritance tax.
+Unless the beneficiary partner is not domiciled in the UK, however, the lifetime cap on tax-free payments to that partner is just £55,000.

 Inheritance tax – limiting the deduction for liabilities